15‑year‑old killed in North New Hyde Park crash during police pursuit, friends, family hold vigil

 Paramedics pronounced Benitez dead at the scene from severe trauma, police said.
 The Nassau County Police Department is collaborating with the NYPD’s Force Investigation Division in an active investigation.

-Family and friends have described Benitez, a New Hyde Park Memorial High School student, as a kindhearted teen passionate about lacrosse, football, and biking.
-A GoFundMe campaign established to support his family had raised more than $23,000 by Monday evening.
+Family and friends have described Benitez, a sophomore at New Hyde Park Memorial, as a kindhearted teen passionate about lacrosse, football, and biking.
+A GoFundMe campaign established to support his family had raised more than $26,000 by Tuesday morning.

+New Hyde Park Memorial High School principal Rosemary DeGennaro said the school and the Sewanhaka Central School District are “deeply saddened” by the news.
+The school provided grief counseling for students on Monday, July 14.

 At the Monday vigil, classmates and others left bouquets by a photo of Benitez, writing messages of endearment on the street pole.
 Pieces of the car were still at the scene.